Ad

 let user: User = getUser(1);

-Now to check what properties user will have, no need to console log it, or go to the function definition when you add a . after user, it automatically gives you the list of properties it has, and also tell you which of them are undefined.
+Now to check what properties the user will have, no need to console log it, or go to the function definition when you add an . after user, it automatically gives you the list of properties it has, and also tells you which of them are undefined.
 See the image below.

 auto complete examle

-It also Automatically test your codes by checking all the possibilities and tell you if any of the possibility fails.
+It also automatically tests your codes by checking all the possibilities and tells you if any of the possibility fails.
 Sounds amazing right, well yes, it is.
-This feature prevents a huge number of bugs at the time of development, you don't need to write a test for your function nor need to test it manually at different values, TS do it for you and tell you if you've missed something that may cause a problem later.
+This feature prevents a huge number of bugs at the time of development, you don't need to write a test for your function nor need to test it manually at different values, TS do it for you and tells you if you've missed something that may cause a problem later.

 In the code below, I have written a function that takes two arguments and returns an array of string by adding each parameter to the array if they are not undefined.
 The first argument is required while the second is optional.